 The Expanded Support software channels provided by SUSE only provide updates to packages, they do not provide the packages themselves.
-To register Expanded Support clients, you need to create custom empty base and child channels on your Uyuni Server, then import the Red Hat or CentOS packages into the custom channels.
-To create custom channels, see client-configuration:clients-sleses.pdf.
+To register Expanded Support clients, you need to register the Expanded Support Product (outlined below) to create the necessary base channel, then import any required Red Hat or CentOS packages as custom child channels.
 You must obtain the initial packages directly from Red Hat or CentOS before you can apply the updates provided by the Expanded Support software channels.